Yohannes251/alx-system_engineering-devops/0x01-shell_permissions/README.md

-**13-change_group** changes the group owner of hello to holberton **100-change_owner_and_group** changes the owner to betty and the group owner to holberton **101-symbolic_link_permissions** changes the owner and group owner of _hello to betty and holberton
+**13-change_group** changes the group owner of hello to holberton **100-change_owner_and_group** changes the owner to betty and the group owner to holberton **101-symbolic_link_permissions** changes the owner and group owner of _hello to betty and holberton **102-if_only** changes the owner of hello to betty only if it is owned by guillaume